MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/archived/live-whats-new-1603.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

 # What's new for the Xbox Live SDK - March 2016

-Please see the [What's New - February 2016](1602-whats-new.md) article for what was added in 1602

 ## OS and tool support

 The Xbox Live SDK supports Windows 10 RTM [Version 10.0.10240] and Visual Studio 2015 RTM [Version 14.0.23107.0].

 ## Tournaments

 Tournament APIs are now available, please see the xbox::services::experimental::tournaments namespace in the API reference for more information